jbeck018/howlerops/backend-go/ORGANIZATION_INTEGRATION_SUMMARY.md

 ## Executive Summary

-Successfully integrated 15 organization HTTP endpoints into the SQL Studio backend server.
+Successfully integrated 15 organization HTTP endpoints into the Howlerops backend server.
 All endpoints are authenticated, permission-checked, and ready for production use.

 ## What Was Delivered